KyrylR/KyrylR/README.md

 ### Hi there 👋

+My name is Kyrylo, I am a talented, motivated, self-driven, patient student with extensive theoretical and professional skills in software development.
+Have experience with Blockchain, Vue.js, Machine Learning.

+Love to learn.
+Not afraid to overcome serious tasks.
+Ready to grow as a personality, as well as a Software Development expert.
 <!--
 **KyrylR/KyrylR** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.